 - Water - To dilute the soy sauce.

 - Sugar - Regular granulated sugar is fine.
-It's for sweetening the brown sauce.
+It's for sweetening the brown sauce and make it taste more balanced and rounded.
 If you prefer, you could use honey instead, but the flavor will be slightly different.

 - Toasted sesame oil - An Asian pantry must have!
 Sesame oil adds a toasted flavor to beef and broccoli.